Since 2012, we’ve covered the ups and downs of the Bakken boom:

 Black Gold Boom has been honored with these awards: 2012 Society of Professional Journalists Sigma Delta Chi award for “Specialized Journalism Site,” a 2013 Online News Association award and a 2013 Radio Television Digital News Association regional Edward R. Murrow award for top news series.

 Todd Melby is a reporter, interactive producer and filmmaker.
-He’s best known for Black Gold Boom, a public media project on North Dakota’s oil boom that has generated dozens of radio stories and Rough Ride: The Oil Patch Tour, an award-winning interactive documentary.
-New in 2015: Oil To Die For, an interactive doc exploring oilfield deaths and Black Gold Boom, a PBS television documentary on how members of the Mandan, Hidatsa and Arikara tribes are grappling with the oil boom.
-Melby is also a senior producer at 2 below zero, a public media nonprofit and has won multiple national journalism awards, including a pair of Edward R. Murrows and Sigma Delta Chi awards.
+In addition to serving as lead producer of Black Gold Boom, he is also a senior producer at 2 below zero, a public media nonprofit and has won multiple national journalism awards, including a pair of Edward R. Murrows and Sigma Delta Chi awards.

 Philipp Batta is a documentary photography and filmmaker.
 He served as cinematographer on Black Gold Boom, a PBS television documentary, and shot several videos in the interactive documentary Rough Ride: The Oil Patch Tour, including the infamous Dippin’ and Trippin’.